hauran/coding-club/README.md

   <br/><br/>

 - ## function
   A function is a set of organized, reusable code that is used to perform a single action.
-A function can accept parameters which are variables used in the function.
-A function can have no or as many parameters as needed.
-A function can return a value but does not have to.
+A function can haveparameters, which are essentially variables used in the function.
+A function can have no parameters or as many parameters as needed.
   Example:
   ```javascript
   function addNumbers(number1, number2) {